 Thermal Camera

-A thermal camera is a powerful tool for uncovering hidden problems in your home, school, or workplace.
+A thermal camera is a powerful tool for uncovering hidden leakage in your home, school, or workplace.

-The FLIR C2 thermal camera can be used as both a cell phone accessory and a hand-held thermal camera that blends images visible to the naked eye with a layer of thermal data.
-The FLIR C2 can convert a cell phone or other device into a thermal camera, or users can work with the stand-alone, pocket-size thermal camera itself.
-Both options measure the temperatures between – 4 and 248 degrees Fahrenheit (-10°C and 150°C).
-The thermal camera is equipped with reporting software for Mac or PC, and its interactive features diagnose possible problems and recommend products and solutions.
+The FLIR C2 can convert a cell phone or other device into a thermal camera to “make the invisible visible,” and users can work with a stand-alone, pocket-size thermal camera itself.
+Both the cell phone option and the stand-alone camera measure temperatures between minus 4 and 248 degrees Fahrenheit (-10°C and 150°C).
+These cameras are equipped with reporting software for Mac or PC, and its interactive features diagnose possible problems and recommend products and solutions.

 Learn more about this product from the manufacturer’s website.